meierjl01/Final-Project/README.md

     - session

 - Routes:
-  - home:
+  - login and register
-    - list of clubs
+  - home page - list of clubs
-  - nav(not logged in):
-    - registration
-    - login
-  - nav(logged in):
-    - club page (libraries)
+  - club page: current book, previous books and future books
-    - club/book page (book info and comments)
+  - book/club page: book info and comments for that book and/or club

-- Special Features:
-  - I'm not sure if I'll use this or not, but I think that allowing users who have GoodReads accounts to access their accounts on my app would be a great user experience.